You can’t beat a light, crisp Yorkshire pudding drizzled in loads of gravy. Here’s how to make the perfect Yorkshire pudding.

 Sorry, Mam, I modified your recipe!
 Many years ago I changed my Mams recipe slightly.
 Partly as an experiment and partly due to quickness.
 For years I’ve made Yorkshire puddings this way and they always turn out golden brown, crispy and massive.
 Most of the time bigger than 4 inches… beat that Royal Society of Chemistry!

-The perfect Yorkshire pudding isn’t perfectly symmetrical with a perfect circular center like you see on the packets of the frozen ones.
+The perfect Yorkshire pudding isn’t perfectly symmetrical with a perfect circular centre like you see on the packets of the frozen ones.
 A perfect Yorkshire pud is big, light, crispy, and fluffy, with the ability to pour the gravy into it.

 So… how do you make the perfect Yorkshire pudding?
 I’ll show you… and don’t forget, if you aren’t sure about any of the cooking abbreviations, have a look at my kitchen survival guide.
+Not sure what to put with your Yorkshire Puds?
+Check out fellow dad blogger, Dads Delicious Dinners website, Ian has a great, Easy Roast Dinner Recipe, featuring this recipe and a fantastic overview from another fellow dad blogger, Eddie from Yorkie Not Just for Dads on the different types of beef joint to have for a perfect roast dinner.